JuliaGraphics/Luxor.jl/docs/src/polygons.md

 You can convert a Bézier path to a polygon (an array of points), using the `bezierpathtopoly()` function.
 This chops up the curves into a series of straight line segments.
 An optional `steps` keyword lets you specify how many line segments are used for each Bézier curve segment.

-In this example, the grey star is first rendered as a Bézier path, then the Bézier path is converted to a polygon but offset by 20 units before being drawn.
+In this example, the original star is drawn in a dotted gray line, then converted to a Bézier path (drawn in orange), then the Bézier path is converted (with low resolution) to a polygon but offset by 20 units before being drawn (in blue).

 ```@example
 using Luxor # hide